DaSenf1860/fabricdatabricksunitycatalog/README.md

 ## Setup

 To follow along you need to have a [Microsoft Fabric Lakehouse](https://learn.microsoft.com/en-us/fabric/onelake/create-lakehouse-onelake).
-You either use an exisiting one or create a new one.
+You either use an existing  one or create a new one.
 I would suggest to have one Lakehouse for each schema in the Unity Catalog.

 For the Databricks part you need to have [Unity Catalog enabled](https://learn.microsoft.com/en-gb/azure/databricks/data-governance/unity-catalog/get-started) for your account and a metastore.
 Then you can create catalogs in this metastore from within your Databricks workspace as well as schemas in those catalogs and tables in those schemas.